markusressel/KutePreferences/README.md

 ## Specify the preferences you need

-Since **KutePreferences** provides navigation between categories, search and other things it is necessary to extend `KutePreferencesMainFragment` (that builds on `android.support.v4.app.Fragment`) with a custom class of yours in your project and implements it's `fun initPreferenceTree(): KutePreferencesTree` method similar to this:
+Since **KutePreferences** provides navigation between categories, search and other things it is necessary to extend `KutePreferencesMainFragment` (that builds on `androidx.fragment.app.Fragment`) with a custom class of yours in your project and implements it's `fun initPreferenceTree(): KutePreferencesTree` method similar to this:

 ```
 class PreferencesFragment : KutePreferencesMainFragment() {